sm18lr88/OpenAI_TTS_GUI/docs/MSIX_LOCAL.md

 ﻿# Optional Local MSIX and WACK Workflow

-The supported release artifact remains the PyInstaller bundle packaged by NSIS as `OpenAI-TTS-Setup.exe`.
-The MSIX path is optional and local-only for developers who want to inspect a packaged desktop/full-trust app with Windows SDK tooling.
+The supported release artifact remains the PyInstaller bundle that NSIS packages as `OpenAI-TTS-Setup.exe`.
+The MSIX path is optional and local only.
+It lets developers inspect a packaged desktop/full-trust app with Windows SDK tooling.

 ## Required Local Tools